pretix/pretix-docs/docs/tutorial/event.md

 We are then asked if we want to copy information from a previously created event.
 This step can save us a lot of work from our second event onwards.
-But since this is the first event we're organizing using this organizer account, we will simply leave the default (_"Do not copy"_) and click :btn:Continue:
+But since this is the first event we're organizing using this organizer account, we will simply leave the default (_"Do not copy"_) and click :btn:Continue:.

 ![Screenshot of page titled "Congratulations!
 You just created an event!", showing options for creating ticket types and enabling a few basic features for the event.
 Not pictured: setting up payment options and providing contact information.](../assets/screens/event/create-event4.png "Create new event step 4 screenshot" )